kiako-dev/Lua-Nomic/THESIS.md

   return #Proposals
 end

-function Proposals.vote(id, outcome, comment) local proposal = Proposals[id]
-  if type(id) ~= 'number' or proposal == nil then
+-- Votes a given way on a proposal, with an optional comment. function Proposals.vote(id, outcome, comment) local proposal = Proposals[id] if type(id) ~= 'number' or proposal == nil then